the-standard/ibco/docs/deployment/README.md

 Firstly, follow [installation](../../README.md#installation).

-Connect an account to this deployment - probably not an account that you active use for mainnet transactions.
+Connect a test account to this deployment and not an account that is used on mainnet.
 Add a private key from one of your existing accounts to the `.env` file (or create one if you don't have one already in this project), assigning it to the variable `TEST_ACCOUNT_PRIVATE_KEY`.

 Run the testnet deployment script in the rinkeby network:
 ```